Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Seahawks vs. Patriots

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-Smith-Njigba has gone over 6.5 receptions in four of Seattle's last five games as the road team.
+Smith-Njigba has been red hot.
+He has gone over 6.5 receptions in four of Seattle's last five games as the road team.
 The SportsLine model projects 8.4 receptions, giving this a 3.5 out of 5 rating.
 Pick it at Underdog:

-RB Rhamondre Stevenson, New England Patriots, 0.5 rushing + receiving touchdowns - Lower (0.85)

-Stevenson has been shut down in the playoffs.
-He has not scored a touchdown in three postseason games after registering seven over five games during the regular season.
-He has scored just two touchdowns against teams with a winning record.
+Kupp has registered four or more receptions in both postseason matchups.
+In the 31-27 win over the Los Angeles Rams in the NFC Championship Game, Kupp caught four passes for 36 yards and a score.
 Click here to sign up for Underdog Fantasy:

+TE Hunter Henry, New England Patriots, 0.5 rushing + receiving touchdowns - Higher (1.59x)

+Henry can be a game changer.
+Including the postseason, he has 66 receptions this year for 849 yards and eight touchdowns.
+In the 16-3 Wild Card Round win over the Los Angeles Chargers, he scored the game's lone touchdown on a 28-yard pass from Drake Maye.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.68x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.